clementgallet/FiveStage444/documentation.md

 Stage 2
 -------

+Goal:
-Put front and back centers onto the front and back faces into one of the twelve configurations that can be solved using only half-turn moves.
-Arrange u- and d-layer edges within the u- and d-layers so that they will be in one of the 96 configurations that can be solved using only half-turn moves.
+- Put front and back centers onto the front and back faces into one of the twelve configurations that can be solved using only half-turn moves.
+- Arrange u- and d-layer edges within the u- and d-layers so that they will be in one of the 96 configurations that can be solved using only half-turn moves.

 Turns allowed:

     U, U', U2, u, u', u2, D, D', D2, d, d', d2,
            L2, l, l', l2,        R2, r, r', r2,
            F2, f, f', f2,        B2, b, b', b2

 One-time whole cube rotations allowed:
 90-degree turn about U-D axis.